Mesothelioma Cell Types

 The mesothelium, which is the body’s internal lining, is made up of epithelial cells.
 These cells can mutate into different mesothelioma cell types 10-50 years after asbestos exposure.

 At this time, doctors don’t fully understand how specific mesothelioma cell types develop.
-The only fact that’s certain is that asbestos can cause all types of mesothelioma.
+However, they do know that only asbestos exposure causes mesothelioma.

-The cell type of malignant mesothelioma matters because each has its own prognosis and responds to treatments differently.
+The cell type of malignant mesothelioma matters since each affects a patient’s prognosis in different ways.

-Sarcomatoid and sarcomatoid-dominant biphasic mesothelioma tend to have lower life expectancies, while epithelioid mesothelioma cells are more easily treatable, so patients might live longer.
+Patients with sarcomatoid and biphasic mesothelioma tend to have lower life expectancies, while epithelioid mesothelioma cells are more easily treatable, so patients might live longer.

 Lung Cancer Group was established by a team of caring advocates so those with lung cancer and other asbestos-related diseases can get the help they deserve.
 Our site provides the most accurate and up-to-date information about lung cancer, its link to asbestos, and financial compensation available to patients.
 Contact us to learn more and get assistance.